NewsLocal NewsAround Town

 The nickname was bestowed upon the team after losing four straight regular season games before rallying to win nine straight, on their way to an AFC East Division title.

-To celebrate the occasion, the Babe Ruth Birthplace Foundation is hosting a 1975 Colts Reunion on Saturday, September 13, at Union Craft Brewing in Hampden.
+To celebrate that magical season, the Babe Ruth Birthplace Foundation is hosting a 1975 Colts reunion on Saturday, September 13, at Union Craft Brewing in Hampden.

 Confirmed guests include former Colts star quarterback Bert Jones and running back Lydell Mitchell.